Kozhikode district

 The Kozhikode Municipal Corporation has a corporation limit population of 609,224 and a metropolitan population of more than 2 million, making Kozhikode metropolitan area the second-largest in Kerala and the 19th largest in India.
 Kozhikode is classified as a Tier 2 city by the Government of India.
-NIT Calicut and IIM Kozhikode are two institutions of national importance located in the district.
+NIT Calicut, NIEIT and IIM Kozhikode are institutions of national importance located in the district.